appsignal/appsignal-tire/README.md

 AppSignal Tire
 ==============

+Only use this gem in combination with 0.x versions of the `appsignal` gem!
+It is not compatible with 1.0+.

 `appsignal-tire` allows AppSignal clients to gain insight in search/database queries that use the [Tire](https://github.com/karmi/tire) driver, used for the Elasticsearch search engine/database.